 And some images, courtesy of Tai Chengzhe.
 Thanks Tai!

-Another version thanks to krdlr, with the first two frames, and most of what happened after the MSI
+Here are the first two frames, and most of what happened after the MSI

 I want to stress that the guys who brought that to us did an awsome job.
 The stream was awfull yesterday.
 Thank you guys!